Ellis Spear: American Civil War

 He was promoted to major, August 28, 1863.
-He was appointed brevet lieutenant colonel, to rank from September 30, 1864, for his service at the Battle of Peeble's Farm.
+He was appointed brevet lieutenant colonel, to rank from September 30, 1864, for his service at the Battle of Peebles' Farm.
 Spear was appointed brevet colonel, to rank from May 29, 1865, for his service at the Battle of Lewis's Farm and to the substantive full grade of colonel, to rank from the same date.
-He took command of Brigade 2, Division 4, V Corps, Army of the Potomac on June 29, 1865.
+He took command of 2nd Brigade, 4th Division, V Corps, Army of the Potomac on June 29, 1865.
 He was mustered out of the volunteers on July 16, 1865.

 On February 24, 1866, President Andrew Johnson nominated Spear for appointment to the grade of brevet brigadier general of volunteers, to rank from April 9, 1865, and the United States Senate confirmed the appointment on April 10, 1866.

 Later life

 After the war, Spear became a patent attorney and eventually became the United States Commissioner of Patents, 1877–1878.
 He also wrote about the war.
 His book, The Civil War Recollections of General Ellis Spear was published posthumously in 1998.

 Spear wrote that he believed that many members of the 20th Maine, particularly Colonel Joshua Lawrence Chamberlain, exaggerated their roles at the Battle of Gettysburg actions at Little Round Top and at Battle of Fredericksburg.
 Nevertheless, Spear and Chamberlain remained close friends until Chamberlain's death in 1914.

 Spear died in St. Petersburg, Florida on April 3, 1917.
 He was buried at Arlington National Cemetery.
 His papers were later published by his grandson, Abbot Spear.